 Virtual Currency Licence in Europe 2

-VASP Crypto License
+VASP License

 In conjunction with the fast-moving development of the cryptocurrency market and the enhanced regulative scrutiny of the industry, this license is turning into a must to operate legally.
 The VASP license will grant a legal basis for the company to operate in various countries by exchanging, transferring, and storing cryptocurrencies.
 The most promising jurisdictions where to obtain a VASP license in 2024 are Lithuania and the Czech Republic.
 The following article will outline the main opportunities opened by the VASP license and analyze the benefits of its acquisition in these states.